tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/直播推流/摄像头推流/Android_intl_en.md

 [](id:step12)
 ### 12. Publish streams in landscape mode

 In most cases, hosts stream while holding their phones vertically, and audience watch videos in portrait resolutions (e.g., 540 × 960).
-However, there are also cases where hosts hold phones horizontally, and ideally, audience should watch videos in landscape resolutions (960 × 540), as shown below:
+However, there are also cases where hosts hold phones horizontally, and ideally, audience should watch videos in landscape resolutions (960 × 540).

 By default, `V2TXLivePusher` outputs videos in portrait resolutions.
 You can publish landscape-mode videos to audience by modifying a parameter of the `setVideoQuality` API.